John Hancock Long-Term Care Insurance Claims Lawyer

 - Lack of Sufficient Proof: John Hancock may argue that medical records or care plans fail to adequately demonstrate the need for benefits.

-- Contested ADL Abilities: The insurer might assert that the policyholder can still handle certain daily tasks without help, as seen in disputes like Carr v.
-John Hancock.
+- Contested ADL Abilities: The insurer might assert that the policyholder can still handle certain daily tasks without help.

 - Questions Over Mental Capacity: Claims may be rejected if cognitive conditions, such as dementia, are considered insufficiently serious or if testing is avoided due to emotional distress.

-- Policy Cancellations: Non-payment of premiums, often linked to notification errors or sharp rate increases, as evidenced in the $26.3 million New York settlement, can result in lapsed policies.
+- Policy Cancellations: Non-payment of premiums, often linked to notification errors or sharp rate increases.

 - Non-Compliant Care Sources: Benefits may be withheld if care is provided by unlicensed caregivers or facilities not meeting John Hancock’s requirements.